gympass/cdn-origin-controller/README.md

 - `cdn-origin-controller.gympass.com/cf.cache-policy`: the ID of the cache policy that should be associated with the behaviors defined by the Ingress resource.
 Defaults to the ID of the AWS pre-defined policy "CachingDisabled" (ID: 4135ea2d-6df8-44a3-9df3-4b5a84be39ad).
 More details about managed cache policies [see](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html).
 - `cdn-origin-controller.gympass.com/cf.origin-response-timeout`: the number of seconds that CloudFront waits for a response from the origin, from 1 to 60.
 Example: `"30"`
 - `cdn-origin-controller.gympass.com/cf.viewer-function-arn`: the ARN of the CloudFront function you would like to associate to viewer requests in each behavior managed by this Ingress.
 Example: `arn:aws:cloudfront::000000000000:function/my-function`
+- `cdn-origin-controller.gympass.com/cf.web-acl-arn`: A unique identifier that specifies the AWS WAF web ACL, if any, to associate with this distribution.
+To specify a web ACL created using the latest version of AWS WAF, use the ACL ARN, for example `arn:aws:wafv2:us-east-1:123456789012:global/webacl/ExampleWebACL/473e64fd-f30b-4765-81a0-62ad96dd167a`.
+To specify a web ACL created using AWS WAF Classic, use the ACL ID, for example `473e64fd-f30b-4765-81a0-62ad96dd167a`.

 The controller needs permission to manipulate the CloudFront distributions.
 A [sample IAM Policy](docs/iam_policy.json) is provided with the necessary IAM actions.